Resources for Inclusive Community Involvement

 Research on Transgender People Must Benefit Transgender People

 Transgender and gender-diverse (TGD) people are severely underrepresented in HIV research.
 To address this systemic issue, the HANC Legacy Project partnered with AVAC to devise this scorecard tool, which is intended for use by advocates and researchers alike when envisioning, designing, and/or grading clinical trials for meaningful TGD inclusivity.
 The Scorecard is based on a combination of AVAC's No Data No More: Manifesto to Align HIV Prevention Research with TGD Realities and the HANC Legacy Project's Representative Studies Rubric.
-Find the Scorecard and related resources below.
+Find the Scorecard below.

-The Transgender Training Curriculum for HIV Research was developed by the DAIDS Cross-Network Transgender and Gender-Diverse Working Group.
+The Transgender Training Curriculum for HIV Research was developed by the Cross-Network Transgender and Gender-Diverse Working Group.
 It includes five training modules that are available as e-learning modules and in-person training tools.
 Access to the trainings requires a free DAIDS Learning Portal account, which can be created at the link below.